nleite/asyncmicroservices/README.md

 - different services compose the full spec of features
 - a given service, once under stress, can be independently scaled from others (up and down!)

+### Rest Async Services
+For the Async capabilities we will be using [Tornado Web Server][24].
+Async services are a great option for long operations or non-immediate resource access.

+In this exercise we will be diving into 2 different approaches:
+- waiting
+- redirecting

+**Redirecting** seems like something silly but it's quite a nice approach.
+Using [HATEOAS][25] at it's full glamour we can redirect requests that take longer to be able to continue to providing service to other, faster requests that can be attended.
+**Waiting** on the request but providing a [AsyncHTTPClient][26] to accomplish the request makes it more efficient to provide throughput on concurrent requests over a single service.

 [1]:http://microservices.io/patterns/service-registry.html
 [2]:http://jasonwilder.com/blog/2014/07/15/docker-service-discovery/